Stannic-7863/LemonGui/README.md

 - [ ] Animation system
 - [ ] Caching (text wrapping especially) for better performance
 - [ ] Well defined/documented behaviour for all combinations of layouts and text wrapping
-- [ ] Layout type to support **wrapping** for Widgets + More freedom with floating widgets in terms of anchor position
+- [ ] Layout type to support **wrapping** for Widgets and more freedom with floating widgets in terms of anchor position
+	- Anchor position should be defined in terms of a grid perhaps?
+Parent can specify the grid in terms of rows and columns.
+Floating would attach to the rows and cols specified.
 - [ ] Errors and Error handler support
+- [ ] Better Id/Keying system for widget
+	- Current generates id's from some pointers.
+Very volatile.
+Perhaps force a string id to for each widget and combine the child + parent id.
+Childs of different parents then can have same id's.
 # How to Use?

 ## The general setup is as follows: